Hamza-Ghaffar/Hamza-Ghaffar/README.md

 - **System Architecture**: Knowledgeable in designing and optimizing systems for performance, scalability, and security.

 💼 **Professional Experience**:
+- ** Software Automation Intern (Full-Time) **: Established a 17-stage EDA data pipeline for chip package board co-design, integrating outputs from 8 EDA tool domains into schema-governed AI-ready data products using a Medallion architecture (Bronze, Silver, Gold, Nectar) with automated quality gates, documented lineage, and versioned datasets, reducing data discovery and preparation time from hours to minutes and improving auditability for downstream analytics and AI.

-- **Datacom Engineer at Huawei**: Contributed to Huawei's success by optimizing network infrastructure and providing Level 2 technical support, handling network configuration, troubleshooting, and performance tuning.
+- ** Engineer at Huawei**: Contributed to Huawei's success by optimizing network infrastructure and providing Level 2 technical support, handling network configuration, troubleshooting, and performance tuning.

 🌟 **Continuous Learning**: Committed to staying ahead of the curve, I actively pursue certifications such as CCNP and HCIP to enhance my skills and keep up with the latest technologies and methodologies.